SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 1. To see the actions that will run when you add a playbook to the monitor, click **Manage Playbooks** to examine the [playbook in the Automation Service](/docs/platform-services/automation-service/automation-service-playbooks/).
 Examine the actions carefully to determine if they are the kind of actions you want to run when the alert is triggered.
 1. (Optional).
 Click **Manage Playbooks** to [create a playbook](/docs/platform-services/automation-service/automation-service-playbooks/#create-a-new-playbook).
 Then select the new playbook for the monitor.

-## Example smart alert - Anomaly detection
+## Example "smart alert"

-In this example, we'll show you how to configure a "smart alert", a monitor that automatically runs a playbook when the alert is triggered.
-In this example, we'll use the Anomaly detection method to look for suspicious patterns of activity.
+In this example, we'll show you how to configure a "smart alert", a monitor that automatically runs a playbook when anomalies are detected.

-The Anomaly method lets you uncover unusual behavior identified by anomaly detection.
-In this method, Sumo Logic applies advanced analytics techniques, including machine learning and behavioral analytics, to detect anomalies and identify suspicious patterns of activity.
-This method establishes baselines for normal behavior so you can receive alerts when deviations or unusual activities are detected.
+Smart alerts use the Anomaly detection method.
+This method uses advanced analytics techniques, including machine learning and behavioral analytics, to detect anomalies and identify suspicious patterns of activity.
+It establishes baselines for normal behavior so you can receive alerts when deviations or unusual activities are detected.

 1. Follow the steps in [Create a New Monitor](/docs/alerts/monitors/create-monitor/) to get to [Step 1](/docs/alerts/monitors/create-monitor/#step-1-set-trigger-conditions) in the **New Monitor** dialog.
 1. Select the **Logs** monitor type.